EvelinPaulik/Leads-Conversion-Logistic-Regression-Model/README.md

 In order to make the process more efficient, X Education wants a way to identify leads which have the most potential, utilizing the given data.
 This will be done by creating a binary logistics regression.
 This will predict which class a unit will fall into when there are only two class options - Converted or Not Converted.

-The full dataset can be found on Kaggle at this link.
+The full dataset can be found on Kaggle at https://www.kaggle.com/ashydv/leads-dataset.

 More information on the column values can be found in the data folder under Leads Data Dictionary.